Skip to main content

 Job descriptions

-One of the first steps is to review your job descriptions to ensure that they’re easy to understand for a global audience.
+One of the first steps is to review your job descriptions to ensure that they’re easy to understand for different audiences.
 This means that they’re written in accessible language without any colloquialisms.

 Make sure that if you have any sort of limitations, like salary, timezone, or shifts, they're prominently displayed in the job description.